cxed/ateam/README.md

 ### Possible Division Of Labor
 * Team leader 0:
-  - set up team resources (slack channel, repository, etc),
+  - set up team resources (Slack, GitHub, Skype, etc),
   - documentation
   - coordination
   - testing
   - programming support
-* Team member 1 & 2: waypoint updater
+* Vince & William: waypoint updater a.k.a. getting the car moving at all.
-* Team member 3: traffic light detector
-* Team member 4: drive-by-wire controller
+  - Hey guys, add your own details by modifying this section!
+* Andreas & Markus: tl_detector, working on the classifier.
+  - Hey guys, add your own details by modifying this section!

 ## Project Components